GSG-G10/DevMonkeys-Ecommerce/README.md

 # Buyer:

-- header section with a navbar where you can choose "Home", "Buyer/Seller", "Cart".
+- "Header" section with a navbar where you can choose "Home", "Buyer/Seller", "Cart".
-- "header" also contains "Search" and "Sort" option .
+- "Header" also contains "Search" and "Sort" option.
 - "Body" contains all items available in the shop.
 - Under each item is the price and the ability to add to cart.